InteliJR/.github/profile/README.md

 ## Hi there 👋
-Prazer, somos o INTELIJR, uma empresa júnior federada criada no instituto de tecnologia e liderança.
+Prazer, somos a Inteli Júnior, uma empresa júnior criada no Instituto de Tecnologia e Liderança.